mateors/golang/closure.md

 ## Higher-order function
 In mathematics and computer science, a higher-order function is a function that does at least one of the following: takes one or more functions as arguments, returns a function as its result.
 All other functions are first-order functions.
 In mathematics higher-order functions are also termed operators or functionals.

+A Higher-Order function is a function that receives a function as an argument or returns the function as output.
+Higher order functions are functions that operate on other functions, either by taking them as arguments or by returning them.

 ```go
 package main